Digital Marketing

 Evaluating Proposals

-Consider chemistry.
-You’ll work closely with these people.
-Do you trust them?
+Finally, trust your gut.
+You’ll work with these people for months.
+Do you believe them?
 Do they listen?
-Do they communicate clearly?
+Do they explain things clearly?

 What to Expect from a Good Agency Partnership